 The scale of Norway's support for performance-based aid is significant as set out in Figure 14.
-Since 2006, Norway has pledged over US\$2.6 billion in performance-based payments through a number of high profile bilateral and multilateral agreements such as a partnership with Indonesia, establishing the Amazon Fund and the Guyana REDD+ Investment Fund (GRIF).
-Around 73% of Norway's REDD+ pledges have piloted performance-based payment approaches to reducing emissions.
+Since 2006, Norway has pledged over US\$3 billion in performance-based payments through a number of high profile bilateral and multilateral agreements such as a partnership with Indonesia, establishing the Amazon Fund and the Guyana REDD+ Investment Fund (GRIF) and more recently through bilateral commitments with Peru and Liberia.
+Around 74% of Norway's REDD+ pledges have piloted performance-based payment approaches to reducing emissions.

-Germany has also focused on financing results, pledging around 26% of overall REDD+ finance (or US\$219 million) in payments for performance through multilateral funds and, more recently the REDD+ Early Movers Programme (REM).
+Germany has also focused on financing results, pledging around 25% of overall REDD+ finance (or US\$224 million) in payments for performance through multilateral funds and, more recently the REDD+ Early Movers Program (REM).
 REM, managed by GIZ and KfW is designed to offer bridge funding between late Phase II readiness activities and Phase III aimed at producing verified emissions reductions at scale.

-A number of countries are funding multilateral programmes aimed at producing carbon offsets and reducing emissions such as the Forest Carbon Partnership Carbon Fund and the recently announced BioCarbon Fund ISFL launched in 2013.
+A number of countries are funding multilateral programs aimed at producing carbon offsets and reducing emissions such as the Forest Carbon Partnership Carbon Fund and the recently announced BioCarbon Fund ISFL launched in 2013.
 The UK, Norway and the US are funding both dedicated multilaterals.